AnaniasDanda/osticket_helpdesk_lab/README.md

 ---

-*This project was completed as part of a self-directed IT Support & Systems Administration home lab series.*
+*This project was completed as part of a self directed IT Support & Systems Administration home lab series.*